Training your dog to be left alone

 Taking your time can produce better and more enduring results for your dog's learning.

 Begin by encouraging your dog to go to their bed and stay there for a short while with you present.
 Reward your dog for remaining quietly in their bed.

 Ask your dog to stay, while you move away.
 Return and reward.
 Do ensure your return isn't too exciting otherwise you may cause your dog to become excited in expectation of you coming back.

 Continue this routine, moving progressively further away and for longer periods of time.
-The distance and length of time you increase by will depend on your dog.
-If your dog reacts or moves, don't reward them - but never punish them.
-Instead, go back to the previous stage.
+The distance and length of time that you increase will depend on your dog.
+If your dog reacts or moves, don't reward them and never punish them - instead go back to the previous stage.
 We want them to remain relaxed throughout and not concerned by what you're doing.

 Progress the training and start leaving the room before returning.
 Next, go out and shut the door behind you before staying outside for longer periods of time.
 Once at this point, start to vary the length of time that you're out.

 Once you reach the stage where your dog is happy to be left for up to an hour, there should be no problems leaving them for longer periods.

 If you struggle to implement these steps, remember that you're doing your best and that it's okay - separation-related anxiety is a complex issue.
 When this is the case our advice is always to seek support from a clinical behaviourist.